jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   the test passes

-* I add an assertion to see what would happen if I give a key that is already in the dictionary_
+* I add an :ref:`assertion<AssertionError>` to see what would happen if I give a key that is already in the dictionary_

   .. code-block:: python